ZhuZhengyi/baudstorage/README.md

-# baudstorage
+# BaudStorage

 ## Overview

 BaudStorage is a distributed storage system of immutable objects and streaming files.
 And it provides several pragmatic abstractions:

-L1: object store without namespaces - particularly for images or short video etc. Put an object and the system returns a unique key.
+**L1**: object store without namespaces - particularly for images or short video etc. Put an object and the system returns a unique key.
 Objects are immutable and can be delete however.

-L2: object store with plat namespaces - compatible with the S3 API.
+**L2**: object store with plat namespaces - compatible with the S3 API.

-L3: filesystems with hierachical namespaces, random read and append-only write.
+**L3**: filesystems with hierachical namespaces, random read and append-only write.

-L4: filesystems with hierachical namespaces, random read/write and complelete filesystem semantics.
+**L4**: filesystems with hierachical namespaces, random read/write and complelete filesystem semantics.

 ## Architecture